 What Is Trust?

 Dr. Duane C. Tway, Jr., in his dissertation, defined three constructs of trust.
 He calls trust a construct because it is constructed of these three components: He says that trust is the “state of readiness for unguarded interaction with someone or something.”
-Thinking about trust as made up of the interaction and existence of these three components makes “trust” easier to understand.
+Thinking about trust as made up of the interaction and existence of these three components makes the concept of trust easier to understand.

 The amount of trust you experience is dependent upon the degree to which you can respond affirmatively to experiencing each of these three components of trust: